vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 India' 692, 7120

-Carrel, Dr Alexis, author of "Journey Caitanya, great Vaisnava saint, settled to Lourdes' 561
+Carrel, Dr Alexis, author of "Journey Caitanya, great Vaiṣṇava saint, settled to Lourdes' 561

 at Puri and lived there for 18 years Cārvāla, 34; views of the follosers of till bis death in 1533 A, D, 702, is in said to have converted the Gajapati Caste, esclusiveness declared that a king Pratāparudradeva to his new dosja es en of bad character is lo be faitk 702, visited Vradāvana 692; honoured and not a sūdra thougł of was worslupped along with Visna good character $5, excommunicated at Jagannatha, being described as a sioner of be refused to perform narabralta while Jagadgātha was prāpaścitia 76, one guilly of a sin said to be drtubralına 702